bash - Launches the Bourne-Again SHell, an sh-compatible shell that incorporates useful features from the Korn and C shells (ksh and csh).

 Bash's exit status is the exit status of the last command executed in the script.
 If no commands are executed, the exit status is 0.
 An attempt is first made to open the file in the current directory, and, if no file is found, then the shell searches the directories in PATH for the script.

 The shell treats several parameters specially.
-These parameters may only be referenced; assignment to them is not allowed.
+These parameters can only be referenced; assignment to them is not allowed.

 * Expands to the positional parameters, starting from one.
 When the expansion occurs within double quotes, it expands to a sin- gle word with the value of each parameter separated by the first character of the IFS special variable.
 That is, "$*" is equiva- lent to "$1c$2c...", where c is the first character of the value of the IFS variable.
 If IFS is unset, the parameters are separated by spaces.
 If IFS is null, the parameters are joined without intervening separators.